Research Staff

 Raiyana Alam

-Raiyana is a freshman at Purdue University pursuing a B.S. in Biomedical Engineering with a minor in Psychology and a focus in pre-medicine.
+Raiyana is a sophomore at Purdue University pursuing a B.S. in Biomedical Engineering with a minor in Psychology and a focus in pre-medicine.
 Her ultimate goal is to work in the field of pediatric medicine, so she joined the iCAN lab to gain more experience working with children .

 Sarah Ramsey